RespectMathias/oc-observational-memory/README.md

 ## TODO

-- Replace regex extraction with memory worker for better observation and reflection quality.
+- Replace regex extraction with memory worker from v3 design for better observation and reflection quality.

 ## Context Budget